Best Games Like RimWorld

 One of Factorio’s greatest strengths is its progression system, which offers a seemingly infinite number of upgrades to unlock.

-While many are geared towards maximizing production, they also explore solar power, oil refining, and artificial intelligence for your machines.
+While many are geared towards optimizing production, they also explore solar power, oil refining, and artificial intelligence for your machines.

 Part city-builder part survival game, Surviving Mars sees you raising a Mars colony from infancy to adulthood.

-Your people require proper housing, factories to produce goods, and commercial buildings where scientists will research new technologies.
+Your people require suitable housing, factories to produce goods, and commercial buildings where scientists will investigate new technologies.

 At the same time, the planet’s atmosphere is very unwelcoming of humans and will consistently throw new obstacles your way.